Denmark Criticises tone Of Vances Greenland Comments - UrduPoint

 -

-Myanmar quake toll passes 1,000 as rescuers dig for survivors6 minutes ago
+Myanmar quake toll passes 1,600 as rescuers dig for survivors45 minutes ago

 -